 India says Zoom 'not a safe platform' for video conferencing

-India said on Thursday videoconferencing software Zoom is "not a safe platform", joining other countries that have expressed concern about the security of an application that has become hugely popular worldwide during the coronavirus lockdown.

-BENGALURU: India said on Thursday videoconferencing software Zoom is "not a safe platform", joining other countries that have expressed concern about the security of an application that has become hugely popular worldwide during the coronavirus lockdown.
+NEW DELHI: India said on Thursday (Apr 16) video conferencing software Zoom is "not a safe platform", joining other countries that have expressed concern about the security of an application that has become hugely popular worldwide during the coronavirus lockdown.

 Taiwan and Germany have already curbed the use of Zoom, while Google banned the desktop version from corporate laptops this month.